Farmers Insurance Group: NASCAR

 Farmers was the sponsor of the No. 5 Chevrolet SS driven by Kasey Kahne for Hendrick Motorsports in the Monster Energy NASCAR Cup Series from the 2012 season till the end of the 2017 season.
 The year prior, Farmers sponsored Mark Martin and a few years before that, Travis Kvapil.
 Farmers was the first to introduce a #hashtag on a race car.
 Kahne's first victory in the No. 5 was at the 2012 Coca-Cola 600 at Charlotte Motor Speedway.
 Farmers promotes its motor-sport relationship through the Farmers Racing website.
 At the conclusion of the 2017 season, Farmers Insurance left Hendrick motor-sports and NASCAR.
 The combination produced 6 wins in 6 years together including a Brickyard 400.

 Advertising

-Farmers Insurance Group's television advertisements typically center around "Farmers University," a institution in which professor Nathaniel Burke (J. K. Simmons) educates Farmers employees about various unlikely insurance claims (often involving devious animals) the company covers.
+Farmers Insurance Group's television advertisements typically center around "Farmers University," an institution in which professor Nathaniel Burke (J. K. Simmons) educates Farmers employees about various unlikely insurance claims (often involving devious animals) the company covers.